paulsaswata/Aircraft_Trajectory_Generation/v1.7/README.md

 * The `src` folder contains the C source files.

 ##### Known bugs:
-* The spirals for the high altitude trajectories come out wrong in certain cases.
-This usually has to be manually dealt with in the function `generate_circles()` in `helper.c` where the angle needs to be adjusted for each specific airport.
-Once fixed, however, all trajectories to that airport can be generated smoothly.
 * Static memory allocation is prone to `segmentation fault`
 ##### Note:
 {dubins.c, dubins.h} - Copyright &copy; 2008-2014, [Andrew Walker](https://github.com/AndrewWalker "Github Link")